-- 4. Fasting (Siyam) the Holy Month of Ramadan annually serves to detach people from their bodies and their egos. - 5.
+- 3. Giving Tithe (Zakat) serves to detach people from the world and is an act of sentiment. - 4.
+Fasting (Siyam) the Holy Month of Ramadan annually serves to detach people from their bodies and their egos. - 5.
 The Pilgrimage (Hajj) is the return to one's own true heart, and in doing this a person also finds his (or her) own 'soul at peace'.